 My mom is awesome.
-She’s kind of crazy, but she’s awesome.

 My mom turns 65 next month.
 She doesn’t speak English, doesn’t know how to drive a car, or operate a camera properly.
 She brings me the telephone to delete the numbers from the caller ID.
 She loves her big TV and playing music DVDs very loudly over it, but that’s the extent of her tech knowledge.
 Well, it was until a purchased a laptop a few months ago.

 I bought a laptop because I wanted to be mobile, but I also got it because I need her to get online.
 Phone calls abroad are expensive and the internet will be a great way for us to communicate and share photos.
 She had expressed interest.
-Many of her favorite television shows, magazines, and celebrities have a web presence, and she was curious about what was out there.
+Many of her favourite television shows, magazines, and celebrities have a web presence, and she was curious about what was out there.
 She often asked me to look things up for her.
 I think she realized she was missing out on something.

 The first time I set the laptop before her, she laughed and tried to be dismissive.